stqinmi-Tong/KG2vec-iBKH/README.md

 1. Download the entities and relations files according to the readme file under the ./data/iBKH/entity and ./data/iBKH/relation.

-2. Prepare the triplets files run the following code:
+2. Prepare the triplets files running the following code:

    ```markup
    python ./funcs/KG_generation_run.py